-Yuliana Topazly's journey began as curiosity and observation turning into action.
+Yuliana Topazly's journey began as curiosity and observation turned into action.
 She saw her father's business specializing in recycling grow and observed the harsh and pleasant sides of the same.
 She contributed in whatever ways she could.
 Her father was critical: he did not praise her efforts.
 Instead, he pointed out errors, questioned what she did.
 At that point, it did not go well with her.
-But looking back, she feels that a practical experience intermingled with honesty so early-on has proved to be beneficial in all her endeavors.
+But looking back, she feels that a practical experience intermingled with honesty so early on has proved to be beneficial in all her endeavours.

 Despite this, she did not enjoy the privilege of a supportive parental environment.
 She was often restricted into a monotonous and structured background, and disrupting that flow was not welcome.
 However, she could not reject the opportunities she came across on exploration in the UK and made a hard decision for herself.
 And while her father did not take her seriously then, eventually, after her business developed, he came around.

 Going against an established set of norms involves uncomfortable conversations and tough decisions.
-But at the end of the day, your success while disobeying those norms can help mold them.
+But at the end of the day, your success while disobeying those norms can help mould them.

 Wherever you are in the world, look for opportunities that encourage you to think in practical business terms.

 You do not have to do the whole idea at once.
 Break it down into small projects.
 Do something.
 Start somewhere and see what kind of response you get.

 And do not confine yourself to defining entrepreneurship in limited terms.
 View it as the holistic area it is!